How much do you know about finding and working with executive recruiters?

 When I first wrote this post more than 10 years ago, I included the following advice from two former recruiters.
 It all still applies.

 “How do you get a Recruiter to pay attention to you when you contact them because you want to make a career change, or change industries?”

-My advice?
+“My advice?
 (And it applies to anyone who contacts a Recruiter directly.)
 Treat Recruiters like you would any other networking contact!
 It’s not likely that you’d pick up the phone and start calling other professionals that you don’t know, and expect them to “get” you or to go find you a job without knowing anything about you.
-So I would suggest choosing a few Recruiters (2 or 3) to try to build a relationship with first – before asking for their help.
+So I would suggest choosing a few Recruiters to try to build a relationship with first – before asking for their help.”

-Here’s a few suggestions on how you can start that process:
+Here are a few suggestions on how you can start that process:

 - If possible, try to meet Recruiters “out in the wild” (i.e. networking/professional development events/volunteering, etc.) so you can introduce yourself in person.

 - Get an introduction or referral to a trusted Recruiter from someone in your network.